 In addition, because many computer components are cooled by fans, constant operation of the machine under high temperatures can result in excessive fan noise, interfering with the gaming experience.

 And if left unaddressed, excessive heat can cause your computer to shut down, shorten the lifespan of components or even cause them to fail.
-With high-end processors and graphics cards costing hundreds of EURO or even more than a thousand EURO, that can be a significant hit.
+With high-end processors and graphics cards costing hundreds of pound or even more than a thousand pound, that can be a significant hit.

 Keeping it Cool